Cambria Showcases Innovation And Design Excellence At TISE 2025

 Cambria Inverness Blakeley

-EDEN PRAIRIE, MN, UNITED STATES, January 29, 2025 /EINPresswire / -- Cambria , the leading producer of American-made quartz surfaces, is excited to announce its participation in The International Surface Event (TISE) at Mandalay Bay in Las Vegas from January 28–30.
-Join Cambria at booth #4523 to experience the pinnacle of quartz innovation, connect with industry leaders, and explore how Cambria has been elevating the surface industry for 25 years.
+LE SUEUR, MN, UNITED STATES, January 29, 2025 /EINPresswire / -- Cambria , the leading producer of the purest, American-made, quartz surfaces, is excited to announce its participation this week in The International Surface Event (TISE) at Mandalay Bay in Las Vegas from January 28–30.
+Join Cambria at booth #4523 to experience our premium quartz products, connect with industry leaders, and explore how Cambria has been elevating the surface industry for 25 years.

 Discover the Latest Designs

-Cambria's TISE showcase will feature newly released designs, each exemplifying innovation and timeless beauty:
+This year, Cambria's TISE showcase will feature newly released, American-made, quartz designs, each exemplifying innovation and timeless beauty.
+These unique designs complement Cambria's extensive palette, redefining elegance and inspiring creativity for every space and style:

 BrightonTM